 Resistant to: A: Anthracnose; BBR: Bacterial Brown Rot: BR: Bean Rust; BCMV: Bean Common Mosaic Virus; CT: Curly Top Virus; DM: Downy Mildew; HB: Halo Blight; PM: Powdery Mildew.
 Other codes: Pole = pole beans (all others are bush).

-Apply lime according to soil test to maintain soil pH at 6.5 to 6.8.
+Apply lime according to soil test to maintain soil pH at 6.5-6.8.

-Apply no more than 80 to 100 lb/A combined weight of nitrogen and potash through the planter.
-Because beans are sensitive to salt or ammonia injury, keep fertilizer 2-3 inches away from the seed.
+Apply no more than 80-100 lb/A combined weight of nitrogen and potash through the planter.
+Because beans are sensitive to salt or ammonia injury, keep fertilizer 2"-3" away from the seed.

 A sidedressing of 30 lb nitrogen/A at prebloom may extend harvest period of snap beans and increase yields, especially on sandy soils.
 Machine harvested snap or dry beans are unlikely to need sidedressing.
 Less nitrogen fertilizer will be needed if legume sod was plowed down or if manure was applied (see Table 1, page 2 and Table 7, page 15).

 |PLANT NUTRIENT RECOMMENDATION ACCORDING TO SOIL TEST RESULTS FOR Bean: Snap, Dry, and Lima|